higorcoliveira/clean-architecture-order-food/README.md

-# clean-architecture-order-food
+# Invite to a dinner - clean architecture concepts
-This is a simple project intended to practice clean architecture concepts.
+This is a simple project intended to practice clean architecture concepts with **dotnet core**.

 All credits to https://www.youtube.com/c/AmichaiMantinband